-When you are in the library module, if you look near the bottom of the screen you should see the controls for flags, stars, and colors.
+First you have to install the Lightroom preset.
+When you are in the library module of Lightroom presets, if you look near the bottom of the screen you should see the controls for flags, stars, and colors.

 Like I said before, an image can be given a star rating ranging from 0-5, with 0 being the worst and 5 being the best.
 It’s best to apply the theory that the more stars an image have the better you believe it is.
 This will speed up your work-flow and stop things becoming confusing when you’re looking back through your images.
 Rating stars can be set or displayed in any view of the Library module (Grid view, Loupe view or Survey view).
 There are multiple ways to provide star rating to your image(s):